On this page

 For Ultradoc, adding a phone agent wasn't a standalone bet.
 The platform already captured rich, continuously-updated patient data, from progress notes to CPT-coded encounters, and the natural next step was to let patients interact with that data directly over the phone.
 A prescription refill, an , or a status update could be handled by an AI agent and automatically attached to the correct patient record, saving clinical staff from hours of repetitive call handling.

-Ultradoc discovered Telnyx almost by accident, while investigating ElevenLabs' supported phone providers.
-Digging deeper, Sajkowski found that Telnyx wasn't just a phone number provider but a full Voice AI stack, with inference hosted on the same infrastructure as the telephony layer.
+Ultradoc discovered Telnyx while investigating ElevenLabs' supported phone providers.
+Sajkowski found that Telnyx wasn't just a phone number provider but a full Voice AI stack, with inference hosted on the same infrastructure as the telephony layer.

 "I saw you had your own voice AI implementation, and that you host the models locally, everything on one infrastructure.
 I tried that and was like, wow, this thing responds so fast.
 That was one of the main things that sold me."

-The difference was structural, not incremental.
-With every other option Sajkowski had tested, a single turn in a conversation had to hop between a telephony vendor, a speech-to-text vendor, an LLM vendor, and a text-to-speech vendor, each adding its own latency.
-Telnyx collapsed that stack onto one platform.
-The result was conversational speed that actually felt conversational.
+Every other option required a conversation turn to hop between a telephony vendor, a speech-to-text vendor, an LLM vendor, and a text-to-speech vendor, each adding latency.
+Telnyx collapsed that onto one platform.
+The speed was structural, not incremental.

 Beyond latency, the commercial fit was compelling.
 Telnyx's phone numbers were , and critically for a healthcare technology company, Telnyx was willing to execute the Business Associate Agreement Ultradoc needed to operate under HIPAA.
 "Telnyx was able to work out a BAA with us, which was really nice," Sajkowski said.
 "That allowed us to be HIPAA compliant."

-The Node.js SDK was clean enough that Sajkowski was able to hand large portions of the integration work off to an AI coding assistant.
+The SDK was clean enough that Sajkowski handed portions of the integration to an AI coding assistant.
 "Claude Code was able to build the Telnyx integration super easily because of your Node package.
 That simplified it."

-The phone agent Ultradoc built on Telnyx isn't a generic voice bot bolted onto the product.
-It's a module that sits inside the Ultradoc platform and gets immediate access to the same patient records, tasks, and clinical summaries that clinicians work with in the app.
-A patient calls in, authenticates, and the AI can act on their record in real time, creating tasks, submitting refill requests, or updating notes, all of which surface instantly in the clinical team's dashboard.
+The phone agent sits inside the Ultradoc platform with immediate access to the same patient records, tasks, and clinical summaries that clinicians work with.
+A patient calls in, authenticates, and the AI acts on their record in real time: creating tasks, submitting refill requests, or updating notes that surface instantly in the clinical dashboard.

 Ultradoc's first production phone agent was a prescription refill assistant.
 "It asks for name, date of birth, things like that, and then where you get your prescription filled," Sajkowski explained.
 "It's so easy to throw in tool calls.
 Do you want to send it to the pharmacy you last used?
 You pull up these things so fast.
 That's all through the tool calls within the phone agent, and then it calls a webhook to our server, which returns the data in real time."

-Healthcare is one of the most regulated environments in software, and Voice AI raises the stakes: a poorly-designed phone agent can leak protected health information with a single careless response.
+In healthcare, voice AI raises the stakes.
+A poorly designed phone agent can leak protected health information with a single careless response.
 Ultradoc addressed this with a deliberately restrictive authentication and data-handling model built on top of Telnyx.

 "We built an authentication system where if the Voice AI tries to make a patient tool call and they're not authenticated, it'll say, 'please authenticate the patient,'" Sajkowski said.
 "The patient provides their first name, last name, and date of birth.
 It looks it up, makes sure the patient actually exists in the database, and if it does, all the tool calls are unlocked."